Rep. Conyers has no plans to resign after allegations, lawyer says

 Reed, the attorney, said a press conference would be held after the holiday to address the allegations, and said Conyers has and continues to maintain his innocence.

-Reed did not specify allegations when referring to the president.
-Trump has been accused of sexual misconduct, including sexual assault, in the past.
+Reed did not specify allegations when referring to President Donald Trump, who has been accused of sexual misconduct, including sexual assault, in the past.
 Trump has denied the allegations.

 Those claims have gained new attention after Trump said of conservative Republican Senate candidate Roy Moore, who is accused of sexual misconduct involving young women decades ago: "He totally denies it.
 He says it didn't happen.
 And you know, you have to listen to him also."